-The Category field for a VHT STA is set to the value for VHT, specified in Table 8-46 (Category values(#2019)).
-The Category field for an S1G STA is set to the value for S1G, specified in Table 8-38 (Category values).
+The Category field is set to the value for VHT, specified in Table 8-46 (Category values(#2019)).

 The VHT Action field is set to the value for Operating Mode Notification, specified in Table 8-387 (VHT Action field values(11ac)).
-The S1G Action field is set to the value for Operating Mode Notification, specified in Table 8-363a (S1G Action field values(11ah)).

-Instruction to TGah editor: Please Modify Table 8-363a (S1G Action field values) in subclause 8.6.24.1 S1G Action field as follows:

-8.6.24.1 S1G Action field

-Table 8-363a—S1G Action field values
+When present in an Operating Mode Notification frame, the Multi-band element indicates the frequency band, operating class, and channel number to which the Operating Mode Notification frame applies and contains band-specific information.